bingeli1212/nitrile-preview/doc/DOC-styles.md

   Set it so that the image, diagram, or a table should be placed inside a wrap figure such that the text should flow around it.

++ subfigure:1

+  This option is used exclusively by "figure" float, although it might extend to other floats in the figure.

+  Without it, a figure would treat each image as itself without any subcaptions.
+Thus each image will be arranged such that they each "floats" from left to right, and then wrap to the next line.
+When there isn't space around it anymore.

+  When this option is set to 1 the figure environment would treat each images as a "subfigure", such that they each would have a sub-caption, that goes underneath each image.